iacobson/ecspanse/guides/tutorial.md

 end
 ```

-The last step of the current section is to expose the resources in the `fetch_hero_details/0` funciton in the `Demo.API` module.
+The last step of the current section is to expose the resources in the `fetch_hero_details/0` function in the `Demo.API` module.

 ```elixir
   defp list_hero_resources(hero_entity) do